drakeltheryuujin/git-interview-baseline/README.md

 When we checkout a remote branch fetched, git will create a local branch to track that remote and switch to that branch.
 We can now do work, push it back up to GitHub, and another developer can fetch those changes down.

-`git fetch` is a pretty low-level git command we don't use that much because it always requires two steps, first `git fetch` and then `git merge` to actually integrate those changes into your working branch.
+`git fetch` is a pretty low-level git command that we don't use that much because it always requires two steps, first `git fetch` and then `git merge` to actually integrate those changes into your working branch.
 Generally, if you are in `master` you want to immediately `fetch` and `merge` any changes to the remote master.

 ### Updating and merging remote branches using `git pull`

-If you want to both fetch and merge, which is what you want to do 99% of the time, just type `git pull`. `git pull` is literally the combination of both `git fetch` and `git merge`.
+If you want to both fetch and merge, which is preferred the majority of the time, type `git pull`. `git pull` is the combination of both `git fetch` and `git merge`.

 When you `git pull` the following things will occur: